simonowen/simcoupe/Manual.md

 Dashboard, so you'll need to hold the Command key in addition to the combinations below to access them.

+Holding the Windows key and pressing F1 to F10 will generate the corresponding SAM function key F1 to F0.
+Recent versions of Windows process Win-F1 as help, so Win-F11 can also be used to access the SAM F1 key.

 ```
              F1 = Open disk 1
        Shift-F1 = Eject disk 1